fcc-hyd/moc-django/USECASES.md

 - User can add a movie to his WatchList
 - User can rate the movie
 - User can comment on the movie

+This project will be clone of IMDB with Django :D